Membership and Joining the CCR

 Many national media outlets also turn to the CCR as a reliable and accurate voice on breaking refugee issues.

-What does your group get when you join the CCR?
+What do members (organizations) get when joining the CCR?

 The CCR serves the networking, information-exchange and advocacy needs of our members, who are primarily organizations.
 (For information on additional membership categories and how to apply, select one of the options in the lefthand menu).
 Members receive:

-- Regular communications with analyses of policy changes, up-to-date information and tools to help with grassroots advocacy and public education initiatives.
+Regular communications with analyses of policy changes, up-to-date information and tools to help with grassroots advocacy and public education efforts

-Exclusive professional development opportunities for staff, volunteers and board members like:
+Exclusive professional development opportunities for staff, volunteers and board members:

 - Lower registration rates at our Consultations - national conferences every spring and fall.